Hereditary Cancer Testing

-How do I select a test or panel to order?
+How to select a cancer panel test to order

-What is the risk of cancer(s) for a given gene?
+What the risk of various cancer(s) are for a given gene

-How do I find information for managing patients undergoing genetic testing?
+How to find information for managing patients undergoing genetic testing

-What do the latest guidelines say about genetic testing for cancer?
+What the latest guidelines say about genetic testing for cancer

-If you are interested in learning about cancer genetic testing, check out our online course, Hereditary Cancer Testing.
+If you are interested in learning about more, check out our online course, Hereditary Cancer Testing.